-What are the outcomes of a successful appeal?
+What is the outcome of a successful appeal?

-- Probation: A successful appeal will permit the student to receive financial aid in the next period of enrollment under the status of "Financial Aid Probation". - Conditions of Probation: While on probation, the student is expected to carry a full-time course load.
-The specific conditions and levels of achievement that are required to be met during the probation period will be conveyed in a letter from the CFASAP when the appeal is granted. - In very rare cases, CFSAP may "mitigate" withdrawn courses from counting in the student's ratio and extend the student's eligibility.
-Grades of "F" cannot be mitigated.
+- Probation: A successful appeal will permit the student to receive financial aid in the next term of enrollment under the status of "Financial Aid Probation". - Conditions of Probation: While on probation, the student is expected to carry a full-time course load.
+The specific conditions and levels of achievement that are required to be met during the probation period will be conveyed in a letter from the CFASAP when the appeal is granted.

 Responsibility of Notifying Students: Financial Aid shall notify the student of all Committee decisions in writing.
-Letters will be sent to the student's campus mailbox or to the student's home address of record if a notification takes place during the summer period between academic years.
-As a courtesy, an email will alert the student that a letter has been sent.
+Letters will be mailed to the student's campus mailbox or to the student's home address of record if a notification takes place during the summer period between academic years.
+A copy of the letter will also be emailed to the student copying academic advisors.
 All communication with the CFASAP should be sent to the Director of Financial Aid.